116th Ave SE Sidewalk Project

 SE Sidewalk Project began construction on October 19, 2016, with a total of 45

-working days to physically complete the project.
+working days at the beginning to physically complete the project.
 The Project was

 suspended for the SOOS Creek Emergency Water Main Replacement Project between

 mid-November to end of December.
 The 116th Avenue SE Sidewalk project was resumed

 is anticipated to complete in Spring 2017, weather permitting.
 UPDATE: Due to unexpected site conditions, the project's overall timeline has increased to 56 working days.
 The contractor is paving this week, followed by pavement striping next week, weather permitting.